dave1010/clipea/README.md

 **Like Clippy but for the CLI.
 A blazing fast AI helper for your command line.**

-Clipea is a barebones, cheaper and hackable [Copilot for CLI](https://githubnext.com/projects/copilot-cli).
+Clipea is a streamlined, cheap and hackable tool that integrates GPT with your console.

-It has similar roots to [Hubcap](https://github.com/dave1010/hubcap) but is less dangerous and actually designed to be a usable productivity tool, rather than just a tech demo.
+It's like Github's [Copilot for CLI](https://githubnext.com/projects/copilot-cli) but it's cheaper, faster and doesn't get in your way.

 Tell Clipea what you want to do and it'll give you a shell command, asking you if you want to run it.
 Clipea works even better with Zsh, as it adds the shell command to your console as a pending command, just as if you had typed it yourself!

 ![clipea-gif](https://github.com/dave1010/clipea/assets/50682/9aae6c64-2d09-4e7f-9d86-4d82dd4bc076)

+Clipea was born out of [Hubcap](https://github.com/dave1010/hubcap), an experimental autonomous agent.
+Clipea is less dangerous and actually designed to be a usable productivity tool, rather than just a tech demo.

+Advantages over copying and pasting from ChatGPT:

+* Speed.
+No need to switch to your browser and back
+* Shell integration, like filename completion
+* Automatically knows things like your shell and OS

 > [!WARNING]
 > AI isn't perfect.
 Clipea might suggest a dangerous command.
 Be careful.

-## Quick Start
+## 🚀 Quick Start

     brew tap dave1010/clipea
     brew install clipea
     clipea setup
     clipea alias

-## Usage
+## 🪄 Usage

 Once installed, just ask Clipea for a command: